meta-introspector/gline-rs/Readme.md

 Default configurations are provided, but it should be easy to adapt them:

-* One can have a look at the `model::{pipeline, input, output}` modules to see how the pre- and post-processing steps are defined by implementing the `Pipeline` trait defined by [`ort`](https://github.com/fbilhaut/orp).
+* One can have a look at the `model::{pipeline, input, output}` modules to see how the pre- and post-processing steps are defined by implementing the `Pipeline` trait defined by [`orp`](https://github.com/fbilhaut/orp).
-* Others traits like `Splitter` or `Tokenizer` can be easily leveraged to experiment with other implementations of the text-processing steps.
+* Others traits like `Splitter` or `Tokenizer` can be easily leveraged to experiment with other implementations of the pre-processing steps.
 * While there is always room for improvement, special care has been taken to craft idiomatic, generic, commented, and efficient code.

 A matrix-level documentation of the processing pipelines is provided in `doc/Processing.[pdf,typ]`.